 In fact, omitting non-essential personal information from your resume is a strategic move that shifts the focus onto your qualifications, experiences, and achievements – the aspects that truly matter in showcasing your suitability for the role.

 With that in mind, it’s often best to omit the following from your instructional designer resume:

 The experience section should include employers, dates, positions, and a brief description of your duties for each job.

 Did you develop classroom training programs and course materials in the past?
 What role did you play in that curriculum development?
 Have you created an online course?
-Have you used certain learning management systems?
+Have you used certain learning management systems to deliver training materials?

 If you apply for an entry-level position, and have limited work experience, highlight relevant volunteer experience.

 The skills section of your instructional designer resume lists the abilities and talents related to the job you hope to land.
-You can talk about your hard and soft skills here.
+I recommend talking about both your hard and soft skills here.

 After listing your duties in the experience section, you can further explain how you accomplished tasks in the skills section.

 If I worked as a project manager, in the technical skills section, I might highlight my skill of selecting project management software that helped me to manage my team successfully and keep projects on track.

 I also might talk about which learning management system I’m proficient in using for developing training materials and online courses.